Sprint Planning Meeting – Best Practices

 The sprint planning meeting is one of the most important scrum ceremonies to achieve agile implementation within an organization.
 Therefore implementing agile and planning successful meetings require skilled and experienced team members.
 It is a kickoff meeting for each sprint to assembled to answer the questions, What will be delivered in this next sprint?
 How will we deliver?

-Simply put, scrum master and the entire scrum team discuss the structure, set expectations, and define the backlog for the next sprint by answering these questions in a sprint planning meeting.
+Simply put, the scrum master and the entire scrum team discuss the structure, set expectations, and define the backlog for the next sprint by answering these questions in a sprint planning meeting.

 During a sprint planning meeting, the product owner describes the priorities for the product and the scrum team asks questions to understand the key aspects.
-It is a collaborative meeting in which the product owner, the scrum team and in some cases outside stakeholders may attend in.
+It is a collaborative meeting in which the product owner, the scrum team, and in some cases outside stakeholders may attend in.

 At the end of the meeting, the team will have the following;

 - The Sprint Backlog: The list of tasks to be completed during Scrum Sprint

 - The Sprint Goal: Defines what can be delivered during the sprint